Kiriyashiki/MobRandomizer/README.md

 ## Details

-The randomized mappings are created at game launch.
-They will change everytime the game is restarted.
-[Will be based on world seed soon.]
+The randomized mappings are created when the world is loaded.
+They are based on the world seed, so using the same seed will yield the same results.

 Mobs that cannot spawn naturally (giant, illusioner, ...) are excluded.

 ## Installation

-You can download the mod from [Coming soon.]
+You can download the mod from [Modrinth](https://modrinth.com/mod/mobrandomizer/) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mobrandomizer).

 This mod uses Fabric and works with version 1.21.4 of Minecraft.
 It requires the [Fabric API](https://modrinth.com/mod/fabric-api/) to be present in the mods folder.